Music with an Outside Field

 Preparation for Graduate Study

 Depending on the outside area of study that the student chooses, the opportunities for graduate study are diverse.
 The program has had students who have pursued music performance, law, music therapy, business (M.B.A.) and many other graduate fields after completing their music with an outside field degree in the School of Music.

 Awards and Recognition

 Students study with a variety of faculty members based on their instrument (voice, piano, clarinet, etc.) and outside field.
-For a complete list of faculty in the School of Music, visit http://www.stetson.edu/music/faculty/.
+Refer to the School of Music's faculty page for a complete list of faculty.

 Students are encouraged to take part in the Stetson Undergraduate Research Experience.
 Each year undergraduate scholars are selected in a university-wide competition for grants to work with a faculty mentor on a summer research project.